buunguyen/exif-orient/README.md

-Orient an image based on its EXIF orientation tag and draw it to a canvas for further processing.
+Orient an image based on its Exif orientation tag and draw it to a canvas for further processing.

 [See a demo](http://rawgit.com/buunguyen/exif-orient/master/demo/index.html).